hattiangadi/noseandthumb/content/blog/how-to-cook-biryani/index.md

 Tahdig: If going for tahdig style crunchy rice, make sure the meat curry is very dry (If the liquid filters to the bottom through the rice it'll ruin the crunch).
 Start with a layer of ghee on the bottom of the pot, warm it, then add half the pre-cooked rice, meat, rice, luxurious touches, and cook on the stove top for 10-15 min.

 Cook on the stove or in the oven (or in a pit with charcoals if feeling especially adventurous).

+## What's your influence?
+What are you going to add to the world of biryani?
+A chinese biryani?
+(Chinese rice clay pots - that's a whole different adventure!)
+A southern bbq biryani?
+Have fun - and be sure to let me know how it goes!

 Image [source](https://commons.wikimedia.org/wiki/File:Lahori_Biryani.jpg), credit: [Muhammad Umair Mirza](https://commons.wikimedia.org/wiki/User:Muhammad_Umair_Mirza)